Pinkey Stewart, Ph.D., Director

 Students receive guidance and support from academic advisors until the requirements to declare a major are met and/or four semesters have transpired since the student enrolled at NEIU.
 In addition, the program offers integral information about transitioning and excelling in college, via 3-credit academic transition courses taught by Project Success advisors.
 These courses complement the program’s objectives to provide personal and academic support services designed to increase scholastic achievement and persistence towards graduation.

 ACAD-101B.
-Special Programs Seminar I: Project Success.
+Success Program Seminar I: Project Success.
 3 Hours.

 This course covers college success strategies by: 1) developing students' self-awareness and self assessment; 2) promoting a better understanding and appreciation of educational, cultural and professional environments and specifically, the NEIU environment and 3) cultivating and enhancing students' learning, organizational and critical thinking skills as well as helping students define career options while integrating computer technilogy.
 Students will also understand and apply appropriate general education concepts.

 ACAD-102B.
-Special Programs Seminar II: Project Success.
+Success Program Seminar II: Project Success.
 3 Hours.

 This course reviews college success strategies as described in ACAD-101B Special Program Seminar I: Project Success and is designed for students who have not successfully completed the first Fall term or have not earned a C or better grade in ACAD-101C at NEIU based on the Project Success Participant Agreement.